Allann/Modeller/docs/README.md

 ### Entity
 A domain object with identity, fields, keys, and relationships.

+### Behaviours (Future)
+Commands, queries, and workflows that define what can be done in the domain.
+See [Behaviours](architecture/draft/03-behaviours.md).

 ### Template
 A code generator (C# DLL) that consumes definitions and produces output files.